japonaisvolonte-

 Zakuro

-In the heart of the 2nd arrondissement, Zakuro is a must-visit for lovers of authentic Japanese cuisine.
-This charming little family izakaya, run by a mother-son duo, enchants its visitors with a warm atmosphere and a friendly counter.
-The classic Japanese dishes are elevated here: crispy chicken karaage, melt-in-your-mouth medium-rare tuna with sesame, and their famous homemade fries prepared in the Japanese style, golden and delicious.
-To enhance the experience, a carefully selected sake accompanies these delights.
-A true gem, this intimate spot requires an advance reservation to enjoy delicate cuisine and a unique moment filled with Japanese culture.
+In the heart of the 2nd arrondissement, Zakuro is a must-visit spot for lovers of authentic Japanese cuisine.
+This cozy little family izakaya, run by a mother-son duo, charms visitors with its warm atmosphere and friendly counter.
+The classic Japanese dishes are elevated here: crispy chicken karaage, melt-in-your-mouth sesame seared tuna, and their famous homemade Japanese-style fries, perfectly golden.
+To complete the experience, a carefully selected sake pairs beautifully with these delights.
+A true gem, this intimate spot requires an early reservation to enjoy delicate cuisine and a unique moment filled with Japanese culture.

 Address: 4 Rue de Port-Mahon, 75002 Paris, France